CDRMV/Commander-Survival-Kit/README.md

 Install Instructions:
 1) Download the Zip File
-2) The Zip File and the Folder in it is called: Commander-Survival-Kit-main
+2) The Zip File and the Folder in it is called: Reinforcement-Manager-main
-3) Extract or Copy the Folder Commander-Survival-Kit-main to your Mods Dictionary
+3) Extract or Copy the Folder Reinforcement-Manager-main to your Mods Dictionary
-4) Rename the Folder Commander-Survival-Kit-main to Commander Survival Kit.
+4) Rename the Folder Reinforcement-Manager-main to Reinforcement Manager.
 5) Activate the Mod in the Mod manager
 6) Enjoy